School

 Dorinel Visoiu (ROMATSA, Romania)

-Marcello Miglietta (University of Bari, Italy)
+Marcello Miglietta (ISAC-CNR, Italy)

 Lecturers